 6 Ways to Cultivate Mindfulness

 1. Meditation – Engage in some kind of meditation practice on a daily basis.
-If you’re a beginner, try my Snooze Time Meditation.
+If you’re a beginner, try my 7 Day Meditation Challenge.
 Meditation naturally begets mindfulness.
 The benefits of meditation are seemingly endless and well-documented, so it’s in everyone’s best interest to have some kind of regular meditation practice.

 2. Practice Mindful Eating – When you eat, just eat.
 Don’t watch tv, don’t look at your phone, don’t walk, don’t drive.
 Just eat.
 Focus on the taste of the food, the subtle textures and smells.
 When you do this, you’ll enjoy food like you never have before.